QueerGlobal/qg-docs/WRITEUP.md

 Network: TBD

-Version Control - Git; Repositories housed on GitHub As of June of 2023, every engineer can access, review, approve, and/or block a pull request
+Version Control - Git; Repositories housed on GitHub

+As of June of 2023, every engineer can access, review, approve, and/or block a pull request

-Pull request template and labels created by team and are currently being formalized
+Pull request template and labels created by team and are currently being formalized [in this document](https://docs.google.com/document/d/1prQ08FbkMTHAMC2-BvpEeLSk3_YoRl18owza9_t3xJY/edit?pli=1)

 ### Testing
 A demo-repository is being planned for a staging version of the app.
+Here is [a spreadsheet of details](https://docs.google.com/spreadsheets/d/1xlDfIMQn_NXb4PbE8QkncdGxw6H-h9RGGHn8_45z5r4/edit#gid=584784234) for future group testing

 Unit, automated, QA, user, performance - TBD

 To be used: [Accessibility Conformance Report, 2018](https://www.fdic.gov/about/doing-business/acquisition/acr.pdf) - Information Technology Industry Council

 Testing risks?
 Taking more than expected time?
 What do do with faulty tests; TBD

+If signup, login, and/or payments tests are not working, this is a level 1 severity.
+Take the site down immediately.

 ### Documentation
 A GitHub repository of documents, future Wiki, TBD.